-Initial diagnosis is based on a characteristic ECG pattern (type 1 Brugada ECG pattern—see Figure: Type 1 Brugada syndrome.) with prominent ST elevation in V 1 and V 2 (sometimes involving V 3 ) that causes the QRS complex in these leads to resemble right bundle branch block.
+Initial diagnosis of Brugada syndrome is based on a characteristic ECG pattern, the type 1 Brugada ECG pattern (see figure Type 1 Brugada ECG pattern Type 1 Brugada ECG pattern ).
+The type 1 Brugada ECG pattern has prominent ST elevation in V1 and V2 (sometimes involving V3) that causes the QRS complex in these leads to resemble right bundle branch block Bundle Branch Block and Fascicular Block .
 The ST segment is coved and descends to an inverted T-wave.
 Lesser degrees of these patterns (type 2 and type 3 Brugada ECG patterns) are not considered diagnostic.
 The type 2 and type 3 patterns may change to a type 1 pattern spontaneously, with fever, or in response to drugs.
 The latter is the basis of a challenge diagnostic test usually using ajmaline or procainamide.

-Best treatment of patients diagnosed based on ECG changes and family history is unclear, although they do have increased risk of sudden death.
+Best treatment of Brugada syndrome in patients diagnosed based on ECG changes and family history is unclear, although they do have increased risk of sudden death.

 |No US brand name|